PisterLab/levitas-pcb/readme.md

 Programming the RP2350 microcontroller is officially supported in C++ or MicroPython.
 We use C++ to more easily write programs that satisfy tight timing constraints (e.g., making a control loop as fast as possible).
 See the Documentation section below for links to the official documentation.

+Note we're specifically using the 2.0.0 version of the SDK.
+Updating this requires updating the pico-sdk subfolder, every mention of the SDK version in other configuration files, and the version of the picotool utility used to upload the software.

 ## Documentation

 https://www.raspberrypi.com/documentation/microcontrollers/